 Best Floridian Classic: The Breakers

 The storied grande dame of Palm Beach, The Breakers has been a beloved family-friendly property since 1896.
 The sprawling, beachfront hotel caters to its younger guests with a well-equipped arcade, golf clinics, bike rentals, tennis courts, multiple pools and a Family Entertainment Center with a huge playground and a playroom complete with games and toys.
 Camp Breakers, divided into ages 3-5 and 6-12, also offers fun daily excursions like scavenger hunts and science labs.

 One of the pools at the Four Seasons Nevis

 The Four Seasons Nevis is a beach-loving child’s dream, with four miles of sandy beach, three pools and 10 tennis courts.
 The property’s Kids for All Seasons club offers fun activities like arts and crafts, sailing, tennis clinics and a sea turtle education program.
 Plus, the beach offers myriad water sports such as tubing, paddle boarding and snorkeling, and the staff can set up a volleyball court and shuffleboard on the sand.

 Sea Island (Courtesy William Torrillo)

-The grand, Mediterranean-style Sea Island resort has drawn families since 1928 with its peaceful seaside location and wide range of five-star amenities.
+The grand, Mediterranean-style Sea Island resort in Georgia has drawn families since 1928 with its peaceful seaside location and wide range of five-star amenities.
 Here, kids can spend their days playing tennis, biking, swimming and horseback riding on the beach, or at Camp Cloister.
 This kid’s club (for children ages three to 14) offers a daily schedule of activities like arts and crafts, nature walks and pool time at the Beach Club, and young guests can also make their own stuffed animals, attend movie nights and indulge in mini spa treatments.

 Related: Showing the World to Your Teenagers